CryingEnder/shipirate/README.md

 - Admin-only routes for modifying the page content such as adding a new subscription plan

 Technologies used:

-- HTML, CSS, Tailwindcss, Javascript, React.js, Node.js, MongoDB and Vite (planning to also use Docker in the future)
+- HTML, CSS, Tailwindcss, Javascript, React.js, Node.js, MongoDB, Vite and Docker

 Known issues:
 - Brave browser: If you use Brave browser and try to authenticate it won't work since by default Brave disables cross-site cookies.
 The workaround is to disable the shields of Brave by clicking on the Brave icon on the search bar, or a more specific approach is after pressing on the icon get over to Advanced View and set "All cookies allowed" instead of "Cross-site cookies blocked"
 - Safari: To authenticate on Safari go to Settings - Safari and then disable "Prevent Cross-Site Tracking"